 I wrote!
 Reader NotesGo to section

 His name was Octavio José Oliverio Girondo, but for everyone it would be nothing more (and nothing less) Oliverio Girondo.
 He was born in Buenos Aires in August 1891 .
-His family's good time allowed him to get to know Europe at an early age, where he lived and studied for a few years in England and France.
+The good passing of his family allowed him to get to know Europe at a young age, where he lived and studied a few years in England and France.
 There he met and strengthened literary and friendly ties with poets and artists who introduced him into the various circles of emerging aesthetic currents such as surrealism.
 His early knowledge of European avant-garde artistic movements led him to investigate a style that would revolutionize Argentine literature

-In 1915 he made a brief foray into dramaturgy and premiered The Stepmother, a drama written in collaboration with Zapata Quesada, his great friend of childhood and youth.
-Together they wrote a second work that never came out.
+In 1915 he made a brief foray into the dramaturgy and premiered La stepastra, a drama written in collaboration with Zapata Quesada, his great childhood and youth friend.
+Together they wrote a second work that never came to be released.

-Girondo was a lawyer.
+Girondo was received from a lawyer.
 He never exercised.
-Between 1920 and 1921 he continued to tour Spain, France, Italy, North Africa and Brazil.
-The result of these trips was printed in Twenty poems to be read on the tram , his first poem , edited in 1922 with illustrations by Girondo himself.
+Between 1920 and 1921 he continued to travel Spain, France, Italy, North Africa and Brazil.
+The result of these trips was printed in Twenty poems to be read on the tram , his first poems published in 1922 with illustrations by Girondo himself.

-The appearance of this book, a year before Fervor de Buenos Aires, Borges's first poetry book, marked them as representatives of the Buenos Aires avant-garde of that time.
-Both writers — along with Evar Méndez, Samuel Glusberg, Jacobo Fijman, Xul Solar, Leopoldo Marechal, Raúl González Tuñón and Macedonio Fernández — would focus on the magazines Proa (1922) and Martín Fierro (1924 — 1927) and would be known as members of the “ Florida Group”, characterized by its elitist and avant-garde aesthetic, by meeting at Richmond Confectionery, and by its antagonism with the “Boedo Group”, with which they had a kind of mythical literary confrontation.
+The appearance of this book, a year before Fervor de Buenos Aires, Borges's first book of poetry, pointed to them as representatives of the Buenos Aires avant-garde of that time.
+Both writers — together with Evar Méndez, Samuel Glusberg, Jacobo Fijman, Xul Solar, Leopoldo Marechal, Raúl González Tuñón and Macedonio Fernández — would become involved around the magazines Proa (1922) and Martín Fierro (1924 — 1927) and would be known as members of the “ Florida Group”, characterized by its elite and avant-garde aesthetic, for meeting at Richmond Confectionery, and its antagonism with the “Boedo Group”, with which they had a kind of mythical literary confrontation.

-“ Facing the hypopotamic impermeability of the honorable public.
-In front of the solemnity funeral home of the historian and the professor who mummifies how much he touches...
-Martín Fierro knows that everything is new under the sun, if everything is looked at with current pupils and expressed with a contemporary accent.”
+“ Faced with the hypopotamic impermeability of the honorable public.
+In front of the funerary solemnity of the historian and the professor who mummifies how much he plays...
+Martín Fierro knows that everything is new under the sun, if everything is looked with current pupils and expressed with a contemporary accent.”

-Girondo died in the city of Buenos Aires, on 24 January 1967, at the age of seventy-five.
+Girondo died in Buenos Aires on January 24, 1967, at the age of seventy-five.

 It was all love!